Ever

 the president

-enjoys absolute
+enjoys

 immunity from

-civil litigation
+civil

-for official
+litigation for

-acts undertaken
+undertaken

-while he or she
+while he or

-is president.
+president.

-The Court
+The

 suggested that